RetroDECK/ES-DE/USERGUIDE.md

 **Enable gamelist filters**

 Activating or deactivating the ability to filter your gamelists.
-Can normally be left on.
+This can normally be left enabled.

 **Enable quick system select**